Last Updated on

 I do not include breakfast/brunch recommendations here and you can read my other blog post about the best breakfasts in the Hague here.
 For coffee recommendations, click for my post about the best coffee in the Hague.
 For beer, check my craft beer guide to the Hague.

-I tried to include some vegetarian/vegan option here, but it’s nice going to a restaurant that has more choices than the average Dutch restaurant.
+I tried to include some vegetarian/vegan options here, but it’s nice going to a restaurant that has more choices than the average Dutch restaurant.
 For vegetarians/vegans, you can click for a 100% vegetarian / vegan food guide to the Hague!

 I’ve chosen to group the restaurants by “type” of food as I felt like just listing restaurants wasn’t the best idea as I find it annoying to scroll endlessly when I have a specific kind of food in mind… I’ve included a few recommendations from friends.